-Akshay Kulkarni age 22, a software engineer at Microsoft India, contacted us to share his inspiring story about how edX courses not only helped him rediscover his passion for programming, but also lead him to a job at Microsoft.
+Akshay Kulkarni, age 22, a software engineer at Microsoft India, contacted us to share his inspiring story about how edX courses not only helped him rediscover his passion for programming, but also led him to a job at Microsoft.

 My performance in high school and in the entrance exams to premier institutions was poor.
 As a result, I couldn’t get into any top tier colleges.
 Fortunately, I gained admission into the Computer Science program at a local engineering college.
 However, I found the classes uninteresting and didn’t learn anything substantially.

 I was really confused and began considering other career options.